May 02, 2024

 Two approaches to negotiation

-Negotiation at the first level: the cost price
+Negotiation at face value: cost price

 The complementarity of the two approaches